Steak: Beefsteak

 Beefsteak can be cooked to a level of very rare (bleu, a cold raw center), rare, medium rare, medium, medium well, or well done.
 More tender cuts can be cooked relatively quickly at very high temperatures, such as by broiling or grilling.
 Pittsburgh rare is charred on the outside.
 Beef, unlike some other meats, does not need to be cooked through.
 Food-borne human illnesses are not normally found within a beefsteak, though surfaces can potentially be contaminated from handling, thus very rare steak (seared on the outside and raw within) is generally accepted as safe.

 The wide range of quickly-prepared and well-known beefsteak dishes includes minute steak, steak sandwiches, and steak and eggs.
-"Surf and turf", which combines meat and fish, requires more time to prepare.
 Steak meat is also often minced, shredded, chopped finely or formed to create a range of dishes that retain the name "steak":